HPC-Delphi/offc_delphi/README.md

 ---

-Thank you for using **openmp_matrix_lib**!
+Thank you for using **openmp_matrix_delphi**!
 If you have any questions or suggestions, please feel free to open an issue in the repository.